Darius254/Darius254/README.md

 - 👋 Hi, I’m @Darius254
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning new technologies.
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me dariuskibagendi@yahoo.com
+- 📫 How to reach me dariuskibagendi@yahoo.com/dariuskibagendi@gmail.com

 <!---
 Darius254/Darius254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.